Written and first recorded by Neil Young (1971, released 2013).

-From the wiki: “‘See the Sky About to Rain’ was written by Neil Young, and first recorded by him in 1971.
+From the wiki: “‘See the Sky About to Rain’ was written by Neil Young, and first recorded by him in 1971, live in concert.
 Recordings of Young’s 1970-71 solo concert tour were released in 2013 on the album Live from the Cellar Door.
 The Byrds, in 1973, were the first to commercially released the song (on Byrds).
-Young revisited his song in 1974 and re-recorded it for his 1974 album On the Beach.”
+Young revisited his song in 1974 and re-recorded it in the studio for his 1974 album On the Beach.”

 Written and first recorded by Neil Young (1978).

 Hit version by Nicolette Larson (US #8/MOR #1/AUS #11/NZ #22 1978).